 In the Community

-Yanni currently serves on the Board of the Heads’ Network and the National Coalition of Girls’ Schools.
-She serves locally as a member of the Advisory Board of the Global Village Project, an all girls’ school for refugees in Decatur, GA.
-Yanni is a member of the Leadership Atlanta Class of 2017, and a Trustee on Emory University’s Board of Visitors.
+Yanni currently serves on the Board of the Heads Network and the National Coalition of Girls’ Schools.
+She serves locally as a member of the Advisory Board of the Global Village Project, an all-girls’ school for refugees in Decatur, GA.
+Yanni is a member of the Leadership Atlanta Class of 2017 and a Trustee on Emory University’s Board of Visitors.
 She currently serves as the President of the Atlanta Area Association of Independent Schools (AAAIS).
-As a graduate of an all girls’ school in Philadelphia, Yanni has committed her career to creating opportunities for girls and young women to discover their voices, achieve success and become leaders in the fields of their choice.
+As a graduate of an all-girls’ school in Philadelphia, Yanni has committed her career to creating opportunities for girls and young women to discover their voices, achieve success, and become leaders in the fields of their choice.